 "I disagree, but it's your suit and I did give you permission to change the color, so long as it's tasteful." he then smirked as Amuro opened his mouth again to respond.
 "And no, you can't change it back to grey, as that would be tasteless."
 Sleggar stated with finality, causing the disgust on his subordinate's face to double in intensity.
 He simply smirked back.

 The Commander then looked over at Unit Beta and Unit Gamma.
-"Besides, red, white and blue have always been a set.
-Haven't you ever seen Macross?"
+"Besides, red, white and blue have always been a set," he said.
+"You should learn to appreciate it."

 "Of course not Doctor Bow.
 He's been on his best behavior since I came down here."
 Sleggar replied to the Ark Royal's new Chief Medical Officer, who had taken the post four days ago after glowing recommendations from the surviving medical staff.
 Even Bright, after seeing her work, could not deny that she knew her trade.